Atroooo/LLM-Document-Analysis/README.md

 This project aims to use a LLM to answer questions related to documents provided by the user.
-This project is made in Python with vLLM, huggingface and pandas.
+This project is made in Python with vLLM and huggingface.

 ### LLM
 The LLM used is Mistral-7B-Instruct-v0.2-GPTQ.